-Wihlborgs was founded in 2005 and has been listed on NASDAQ OMX since May 2005.
-Wilhborgs is a medium-sized listed real-estate company with a combined market value of its properties of SEK 29bn.
-The company owns and manages 272 properties, and focuses on offices and retail.
-It also has some industrial/warehouse properties.
+Wihlborgs was founded in 2005 and listed in May that year on the NASDAQ OMX.
+It is a medium-sized real-estate company with a portfolio totaling SEK 30.5bn.
+The company owns and manages 270 properties with the primary focus on offices and retail, although it also has some industrial/warehouse properties.
 When Wihlborgs was separated from its parent company, Fabege, it focused on the Öresund area, while Fabege focused on the Stockholm area.
 Wihlborgs is geographically diversified among Malmö, Lund, Helsingborg and Copenhagen.
 The large holdings in Malmö imply some market concentration.
-However, these are strong and stable submarkets in the Öresund region.
-Project developments elevate the risk in Wihlborgs' portfolio with a significant share of total values.
-However, we note the successful completion of MaxLab.
-The company has a relatively high vacancy rate of 12% (excluding project 9%) and a relatively short weighted average lease period of 3.9 years.
+Project developments constitutes a relatively small portion (about 4% of market value) of the portfolio, which lowers the implied risk.
+The company has a high vacancy rate of 12% (excluding current projects and land owned, 9%) and a somewhat longer weighted average lease period of 4.4 years (as of end 2015).
 Geographic distribution of Wihlborg's portfolio over time